bellabellahuang/CameraProject/motion.md

 the activity,View live stream of cameras,
 Invoke scripts when activities occur,
 Log activity into multiple types of databases,
-Fully customizable masks for privacy or motion detection
+Fully customizable masks for privacy or motion detection.

 ### Learn more...